-Premium Turf Specifications are Rigid — Really Rigid.
+Premium Turf Specs are Rigid — Really Rigid!

 Athletic field projects run deeper into the ground than you might think and involve far more serious work than simply mowing a field and painting stripes.
 Installation specifications for premium turf are demanding.
 Manufacturers require precise levels, grading and support to ensure the surface is perfectly flat and properly prepared for turf.
 Every layer of soil plays an important role in preventing even the slightest shift in playing field conditions over time.
 Each layer needs to have a certain thickness and quality that’s carefully inspected as it’s put down.

 Shortcutting the construction and installation process is not worth the risk of stability problems developing after the project is complete.
 Repairing turf, correcting an uneven surface and fixing the formation of dips or ‘birdbaths’ that fill with rainwater is extremely difficult and costly.

 As AOG Engineering Department Manager Garic Abendroth always says, ‘It’s always good to know where you’re coming from to understand where you’re going.”
 There’s often more to a piece of land than meets the eye or can easily be revealed by drilling.
 Checking into a property’s history can show you pieces of the past that may directly impact the way an athletic field is constructed.